CoPeCOMET/Coastal-Data/DataBlogTemplate.md

 {Also, feel free to include other info:
 - Have you used it before?
-- have you encountered any issues?
+- Have you encountered any issues?
-- are you currently working with it and want some collaborators?}
+- Are you currently working with it and want some collaborators?
+- Discussion about uncertainty.
+- Data limitations.

 ```